nvpro-samples/vk_video_samples/README.md

 Features
 ========

-- [x] Extracts (DEMUX via FFMPEG) compressed video from .mp4, .mkv .mov and others video containers using h.264 (AVC), h.265 (HEVC) or AV1 compression formats.
+- [x] Extracts (DEMUX via FFMPEG) compressed video from .mp4, .mkv, .mov and others video containers using h.264 (AVC), h.265 (HEVC) or AV1 compression formats.
 - [x] The HW video decoder processes textures to Vulkan Video Images that can be directly sampled from Vulkan Samplers (Textures).
 - [x] Converts the YCbCr (YUV) Images to RGB while sampling the decoded images using the [VK_KHR_sampler_ycbcr_conversion](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_sampler_ycbcr_conversion.html)
 - [x] Displays the post-processed video frames using Vulkan WSI.
 - [ ] Use Video display timing synchronization (such as VK_EXT_present_timing) at the WSI side - currently the video is played at the maximum frame rate that the display device can support.
 The video may be played at a faster rate than it is authored.

-For instructions on how to build the sample decode application, please see [the build instructions.](https://github.com/nvpro-samples/vk_video_samples/blob/main/vk_video_decoder/BUILD.md)
+For instructions on how to build the sample decode application, please see [the build instructions.](https://github.com/KhronosGroup/Vulkan-Video-Samples/blob/main/BUILD.md)

 Please download and install [Beta NVIDIA Driver with Vulkan Video Enabled](https://developer.nvidia.com/vulkan-driver).